HollerLondon/sfImagePoolPlugin/README.md

 *Note*: the 'image-pool' part of the rewrite rule above refers to the default location where uploaded/transformed images are saved.
 This can be configured in the plugin's sfImagePoolPluginConfiguration class.
 If changed the above rule would also need changing.

 ### 7. Customise plugin options ###

-@TODO: Update with new caching options

 The following options may be overridden in your app.yml files:

+    all:
       sf_image_pool:
         cache_lifetime:     7776000 # three months
         chooser_per_page:   24

         mimes:              [image/jpeg, image/jpg, image/png, image/pjpeg, 'image/x-png']

         # Maximum upload size to accept
         maxfilesize:        5242880

         # Folder within the web/ folder to store crops
         folder:             image-pool

         placeholders:       false # If true, use file placeholder.jpg if an image can't be found
-      use_placeholdit:    false # if true, returns handy placeholder images from placehold.it
+        use_placeholdit:    false # if true, returns handy placeholder images from http://placehold.it

         # include controller in generated image URLs?
-      use_script_name:    false
+        use_script_name:    true
         adapter:            ImagePoolImageMagickAdapter
+        # adapter:            sfGDAdapter
         adapter_options:
+          # Sharpen scaled/cropped images - only works for ImagePoolImageMagickAdapter
           sharpen:      true
-        # You can prefix the "convert" command with nice -n19 to make it a bit more CPU friendly
+          # Sharpening is CPU-intensive, so you can prefix the "convert" command
+          # with nice -n19 to make sure other processes get priority over the CPU
           # convert:        nice -n19 /usr/bin/convert

         # How should we cache files?
         cache:
+          lifetime:         7776000 # 4 weeks
           class:            sfImagePoolFilesystemCache
+          # RACKSPACE CLOUD FILES ADAPTER:
           # class:          sfImagePoolRackspaceCloudFilesCache
-        # class:          sfImagePoolAmazonS3Cache
-        lifetime:         7776000 # 4 weeks
-      # cache adapter options
+          # options:
-      cache_adapter:      {}
+          #   username:     ~ # Your Username
+          #   container:    ~ # Name for the container
+          #   api_key:      ~
+          #   auth_host:    UK # UK or US, depending on where your account is based
+          # off_site_uri: ~ # The Base URI for the container

 ### 8. Include images in templates ###